Kyohei-Sakai/Gemini/README.md

 - [x] Completely `README`
 - [x] And More...

-# Animation Types
+# Animation Types and properties
+You available following animation types.

 - [Cube](#cube)
 - [Circle Rotation](#circle-rotation) You can configure rotation direction using the `CircleRotationDirection`
 - [3D vector rotation](#3d-vector-rotation) Each rotation types provide multiple rotation effect
   - [Roll Rotation](#roll-rotation)
   - [Pitch Rotation](#pitch-rotation)
   - [Yaw Rotation](#yaw-rotation)
-- Shadow Effect
 - [Scale](#scale)
+- [Custom](#custom) You can create your own custom scroll animation using multiple properties, rotation, scale, translation, etc.

+In addition, you can also customize the following properties.

 - BackgroundColor
+- Shadow Effect
 - CornerRadius
 - Alpha
-- [Custom](#custom) you can create your own custom scroll animation using multiple properties, rotation, scale, translation, etc.

 ## <a name="cube"> Cube